 PRO TIP: If your dog gets car sick, a common problem that can contribute to a car phobia, be sure to talk to your vet about medications that can reduce motion sickness.
 In addition, try not to load your pup up for a ride after a meal.
 Give him at least an hour to digest a meal before hitting the road.

 Can CBD Hemp Oil Help with My Dog’s Fear of Car Rides?

-You may have heard about the natural supplement CBD oil and how it can be helpful with pet anxiety.
+You may have heard about the natural supplement CBD oil and how it can have a calming effect for dogs.
 Since it is important to stay under the reaction threshold when it comes to training a dog with car phobia, CBD oil can be an important part of your training program.
-If your dog is afraid of cars, then CBD oil can help.

 CBD oil isn’t a magic pill.
 It won’t solve your dog’s fear of cars in a single dose.
-But what it can do is reduce his anxiety levels, helping him to be more relaxed during your reconditioning training sessions.
+But what it can do is to help him to be more relaxed during your reconditioning training sessions.
 This can add up to significantly fewer sessions to go from rewarding a calm reaction next to the car, to rewarding a calm ride all the way to the dog park and back!

 Simply administer the recommended dosage of LolaHemp about 30 minutes before your training session to help your dog stay calm during training.
 Then, follow the steps outlined above progressing through each stage at a pace your pooch can handle.
 Continue to use CBD oil before car rides to reinforce a calm reaction to your trips together.